The Flakiest Gluten-Free Pie Crust Recipe

 • Did you use fresh or frozen fruit?
 Frozen fruit releases a lot of water, which can leave the pie crust with a soggy bottom.

 • Did you roll the crust too thin?
-A Thin crust won’t hold up to a pie filling.
+A thin crust will not hold up to a pie filling.

 • If you used a liquid or custard filling, did you par-bake the crust for a few minutes first?